michd/mmpd/README.md

 Essentially, think of it as an additional keyboard that does custom things based on what application you're working with.

-You can of course also set up actions that work regardless of the application.
+You can also set up "global" actions that work regardless of the application.

-Initially written for use on Linux distributions using the X windowing system, it is structured with the intent to allow implementing it for other platforms, though this has not been done yet.
+Initially written for use on Linux distributions using the X windowing system, it was structured to easily allow adding implementations for other platforms.
+At the moment, Linux with X windowing system, Windows, and Mac OS are supported.
+The Mac OS implementation is quite slow since it works through shell calls to `osascript`.
+It's an area that could do with improvement, perhaps through rust bindings to the CoreGraphics library.

 ## Current status: tentatively ready for some use